snoofox/snoo/README.md

 - `Esc` or `Backspace` - Back to feed
 - `q` - Quit

+## Supported Providers

+- **Reddit** - Browse subreddits, read threaded comments
+- **RSS** - Subscribe to any RSS/Atom feed
+- **More coming soon** - 4chan and other platforms planned

 ## How it works

+- Pluggable provider architecture for easy extensibility
-- Uses Reddit's public JSON API (no authentication required)
+- Uses public APIs (no authentication required)
 - Stores subscriptions and cached data in a local SQLite database (`data.sqlite3`)
 - Posts are cached for 1 hour, comments for 30 minutes
 - Old data is automatically cleaned up every 6 hours